rsksmart/ri-aggregation/docs/deployment.md

 This document covers deployment-related actions in rif-rollup.
 The deployment script provides multiple utilities to prepare and deploy the different rif-rollup components.

-The deployment script can take advantage of docker and reduce the amount of components to be build.
+The deployment script can take advantage of docker and reduce the amount of components to build.

 ## Prerequisites

-By default the rif-rollup system will use the `dev` environment configuration, to use different environment configuration we need to compile the configuration folder with the command:
+By default the rif-rollup system will use the `dev` environment configuration; to use different environment configuration we need to compile the configuration folder with the command:

 ```